saracena26/Linux-Node-Cluster-and-Virtual-Networking/README.md

 ## 📸 Validation and Proof of Concept

-The following visual evidence confirms the successful implementation of network segmentation, internal communication, and secure remote management.
+The following visual evidence confirms the successful Internal Connectivity, and Secure Access Validation.

 ### 1. Proof of Internal Connectivity